Seven ways to stay connected this Thanksgiving

 Feeling disconnected from your family this Thanksgiving?
 Learning about family history can be so rewarding, especially for children.
-Why not use our quick and easy guide to make your own family tree, inspired by the Marchmont family?
+Why not use our quick and easy guide to make your own family tree?

 2. Play some classic parlour games via video chat